podkrepi-bg/infrastructure/ghost/README.md

 _Note that we currently do not have a storage class for provisioning PVs.
 The setup described below requires a manual creation and binding of PVCs.
 This setup will most probably change._

 Prerequisites:
- - Have a PVC called `ghost-pvc` for provisioning the storage for Ghost
- - Have a PVC called `ghost-mariadb-pvc` for provisioning the storage for MariaDB
+ - Have a storage class `rook-ceph-block` configured.

 The following settings for the Helm chart are used:
 ```yaml